analogdevicesinc/doctools/docs/docs_guidelines/index.rst

        string = "Hello world"
        print(string)

-Preserve the original code identation, just offset it by :green:`3 spaces`.
+Preserve the original code indentation, just offset it by :green:`3 spaces`.

 Images
 ------

+For real photos, use the ``figure`` directive, it enables a link to open the image (or *click-to-zoom* with JavaScript enabled).
+For PDF LaTeX builds it also properly align the figure in the page without relying on the image width.

+Use ``image`` for logos, symbols, instances where you don't want the image resized.

-Prefer the SVG format for images, and save it as *Optimized SVG* in `inkscape <https://inkscape.org/>`_ to use less space.
+For diagrams, or any vector, prefer the SVG format for images, and save it as *Optimized SVG* in `inkscape <https://inkscape.org/>`_ to use less space.

 Store them in a hierarchy, do not use ``images`` subdirectories.
 The idea is to have simpler relative paths, for example, e.g.: